prog4biol/pfb2019/projects/project_proposal_guide.md

     - Desired inputs/outputs
     - Potential challenges that may be encountered

-- Anticipated programming concepts (logic, data structures, modules, algorithms, etc.) to be used in implementing the solution (1-2 sentences for each concept)
+- Anticipated programming concepts (logic, data structures, modules, algorithms, *etc*.) to be used in implementing the solution (1-2 sentences for each concept)

 In addition to discussing the above points, strong presentations integrate: